Home · About

 About Hilbre Island

 Hilbre is the largest of three tidal islands sitting just off West Kirby on the Wirral.
-The walk takes you from the mainland across to Little Eye, then Middle Eye, and finally to Hilbre itself - all accessible on foot when the tide's out.
+The walk takes you from the mainland across to Little Eye, then Middle Eye, and finally to Hilbre itself.
+All three are accessible on foot when the tide's out.

 A Bit of History